Tax basics for Canadian expats

 Secondary residential ties are looked at collectively by the CRA.
 No one secondary tie would likely be seen as causing you to be viewed as maintaining Canadian residency.
 However, efforts should be made to sever all ties to Canada.

-Some common examples of primary ties are maintaining a residence(s) in Canada available for your use, leaving a spouse or common-law partner in Canada and supporting dependants in Canada.
+Some common examples of primary ties are maintaining a residence(s) in Canada available for your use, leaving a spouse or common-law partner in Canada and supporting dependents in Canada.

 Some common secondary ties are personal property left behind in Canada, maintaining Canadian bank accounts, Canadian credit cards, and professional and/or club memberships in Canadian organizations.